On leaving the Fort Worth Star-Telegram after 28 years

 Sometimes I didn’t even have to write a story to upset people.

 The Brownwood school superintendent angrily threw me out of his office.
 He had been under immense pressure after the high school named its first African American valedictorian.
-He had demanded to know how a Fort Worth reporter found out about the selection.
+He demanded to know how a Fort Worth reporter found out about the selection.
 I was to learn that this irate man was an Ibsen-like hero standing up to public opinion.
-And it was the police chief – rarely a good source for an unknown, out-of-town reporter – who filled me in.
-(Years later, the top senior, Ramona Houston, called to say she had just gotten her Ph.d from the University of Texas.)
+And it was the local police chief – rarely a good source for an unknown, out-of-town reporter – who filled me in.
+(Years later, the top senior, Ramona Houston, called to say she had just gotten her Ph.d in history from the University of Texas.)

-My series of articles about attempts to change the law attracted TV crews from around Texas, the Washington Post and London’s Daily Telegragh.
+My series of articles about attempts to change the law attracted TV crews from around Texas, and reporters from the Washington Post and London’s Daily Telegragh.
 When the law was eventually changed, the crowd at the celebratory dance at Pioneer Hall gave me a standing ovation as I entered.
 It proved an all-too brief easing of the Bible Belt buckle.
 The mayor still refused to be interviewed (and kept his unused roller rink closed to Texas two-steppers), and the Anson establishment pressured other property owners not to rent out their buildings to the pro-dance parents group, Footloose.
 The Kevin Bacon movie had a happier ending.

 Thanks to the Star-Telegram, I was able to experience the complex bundle of things that make up Texas.
 Time was spent with armadillo racers, windmill repairmen, bull semen extractors, queen bee exporters and a cattle thief who couldn’t stop confessing the extent of his rustling.
 One day I met the entire graduating class of Big Bend High School, the state’s smallest that year: Two very self-assured young women.